mnelson91/mnelson91.github.io/_pages/cv.md

 * 2012-2020: Senior Software Engineer
   * University of Oklahoma (OU), Norman
-  * Responsibilities:
-    - Managed multiple contracts, teams, and projects throughout the university, including Oklahoms Department of Transportation, the OU Data Science Initiative, and the OU Supercomputing Center for Education and Research.
+    - Managed multiple contracts, teams, and projects throughout the university, including the Oklahoma Department of Transportation, the OU Data Science Initiative, and the OU Supercomputing Center for Education and Research.
     - Developed and maintained a large-scale, distributed system for processing and analyzing time-evolving graphs.
     - Collaborated with researchers and faculty to implement algorithms and techniques for graph compression and analysis.
     - Published multiple papers in peer-reviewed conferences and journals, contributing to the field of computer science.